Ezelceyhun/React-WebAPI-End-Project/Readme.md

 Photos are not added when creating a new vehicle.
 It is only added from the Vehicle Update Section on the Home Page.
 Added Photos Are Kept in an Online API.
 Free API Coverage is 1 Day.
 Photos Added After 1 Day Are Deleted.
 New Web API Available for Photos Optionally.

+You can go to the CarDetail Page and See the Details of the Vehicle by Clicking on the Photos of the Vehicles on the Login and Home Pages.
+You can also buy the displayed vehicle if you are logged in, or cancel the sale if the vehicle belongs to you.

-When a New Vehicle is Added/Sold to the User, It is Added to the Past Sales Table.
+When a New Vehicle is Added/Sold to the User, it is Added to the Past Sales Table.

 Vehicles put on sale are removed from stock.
 If a sale is cancelled, the stock is updated.